BCDevOps/platform-services/apps/rocketchat/readme.md

  * Add custom oauth -> Enter in "Keycloak"
  * Under Administration -> Accounts
  * Set "Show default login form" False (This will make sure only the custom Keycloak oauth is available for log in)

+We also Need to select pop-up for log in style and auth once, then can change to Redirect option.

 #### Add Channels